Biosearch Technologies

-LGC Biosearch Technologies, Inc. is a biotechnology company headquartered in Hoddesdon, UK.
-It is a subsidiary of LGC Ltd specializing in nucleic acid production, PCR systems, and other molecular biology lab kits and services.
+Biosearch Technologies, Inc. (doing business as LGC Biosearch Technologies, Inc.) is a biotechnology company located in California.
+It specializes in diagnostics, nucleic acid production, PCR systems, and other molecular biology lab kits and services.

-Part of the Genomics Division of LGC, Biosearch Technologies has a network of nine manufacturing facilities and three service labs in the US and Europe, and serves customers across a number of markets including pharmaceuticals, agricultural biotechnology, diagnostics, food safety, environment, government and academia.
+Acquired in 2015 by LGC Ltd, Biosearch Technologies operates within the Genomics division of LGC.
+Biosearch Technologies has a network of nine manufacturing facilities and three service labs in the US and Europe, and serves customers across a number of markets including pharmaceuticals, agricultural biotechnology, diagnostics, food safety, environment, government and academia.

 History

 Biosearch Technologies was founded in 1993, inheriting expertise from founder Dr. Ronald Cook's previous venture, Biosearch Inc, which produced DNA synthesis instruments.

 In 2013, Biosearch Technologies acquired the oligonucleotide manufacturing arm of DNA Technology and the entirety of VitraBio, a maker of porous glass.

 In 2015, Biosearch Technologies was acquired by LGC.
 In 2016, Douglas Scientific was also acquired by LGC, and merged operations with Biosearch Technologies.

 Recognition in PCR research

 When Kary Mullis received the Nobel Prize in 1993 and gave his Nobel Lecture concerning his invention of the polymerase chain reaction (PCR) method, he acknowledged Biosearch Inc and Dr. Cook's role in providing him one of the first SAM I DNA synthesizers which was used to support Kary Mullis' PCR research.